Aliases for ESR1 Gene

 ESR1 (Estrogen Receptor 1) is a Protein Coding gene.
-Diseases associated with ESR1 include trigeminal autonomic cephalalgia and vulvar syringoma.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
+Diseases associated with ESR1 include estrogen resistance and estrogen-receptor negative breast cancer.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
 An important paralog of this gene is AR.

 UniProtKB/Swiss-Prot for ESR1 Gene